regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Approximating a GRF by a regTPS-KLE: A Bayesian Approach

 \subsubsection{The SPDE method}

-For comparison purposes, we will consider the popular SPDE method \citep{lindgren2010explicit}.
+For comparison purposes, we will consider the popular SPDE method \citep{lindgren2011explicit}.
 Briefly, instead of working directly with dense covariance matrices, the GRF is represented as solution of a stochastic partial differential equation (SPDE).
 By the Finite Element Method (FEM), the spatial domain is discretized, and one obtains a sparse precision matrix that approximates the covariance structure of the GRF.
-In simple terms, for large-scale spatial modeling purposes, this method allow us an efficient computation, while retaining theoretical guarantees from the Matérn class of covariance families \citep{whittle1954stationary, whittle1963stochastic, lindgren2011explicit}.
-For a summarized explanation of this method, and the prior distributions used for the hyperparameters participating in the MCMC sampling, see Appendix \ref{secA2}.
+In simple terms, for large-scale spatial modeling purposes, this method allows for efficient computation while retaining theoretical guaranties from the Mat\'ern class of covariance families \citep{whittle1954stationary, whittle1963stochastic, lindgren2011explicit}.
+For a summarized explanation of this method and the prior distributions used for the hyperparameters participating in the MCMC sampling, see Appendix \ref{secA2}.